Quansight-Labs/free-threaded-compatibility/docs/resources.md

 # More Resources

-Apart from this website, there's a wide list of resources on the free-threaded build and free-threading topics in general, including documentation, blog posts, conference talks, and others.
+Apart from this website, there's a wide range of resources on the free-threaded build and free-threading topics in general, including documentation, blog posts, conference talks, and others.
 We'll try to keep an up-to-date list here: